Use cases

 Built for the work modern apps depend on.

-Six common patterns SimpleQ replaces — with code you can copy today.
+Six common patterns SimpleQ replaces — with API calls you can copy today.

 Use case